How to Use an HEA for Home Maintenance Projects

 Funding home maintenance projects doesn’t have to be difficult.
 While using a home equity loan or home equity line of credit may seem appealing, each requires you to put up your home as collateral.
 A third option is a home equity agreement.

-The amount you can receive depends on the amount of equity you’ve established in your home.
+The amount you can obtain depends on the amount of equity you’ve established in your home.
 Equity is the difference between what you owe and what you owe on your home.
 Once you receive HEA funds, you can use them any way you see fit – including to take care of important home maintenance projects.

 A home equity agreement can be a great option if you need to invest in more costly home maintenance or improvement projects, too, such as siding, roofing, HVAC systems or structural repairs.